L-Leite/cso2-webapp/README.md

 You **must** set those environment variables, or the web app will not start.

+If you want to know how to run this with the other services, see [cso2-master-services](https://github.com/Ochii/cso2-master-services).

-## Pull requests
+## Contributing

-Pull requests are very much welcome.
+Bug reports and pull requests are very much welcome.

-Please read the [contributing guide](https://github.com/Ochii/cso2-webapp/blob/master/.github/PULL_REQUEST_TEMPLATE.md) before contributing.
+See the [current project's progress](https://github.com/Ochii/cso2-master-services/projects/1) for more information.

 ## License